joshayoung/josh_blog/src/portfolio.md

 ###### (11ty JavaScript, CSS, HTML, SASS)

 In an effort to make this website more easily maintainable, I reworked this website and moved it from Gatsy to 11ty.
 This effort involved moving a lot of the CSS that was embedded within the JavaScript code to live in plain CSS or SASS files.
 It also involved learning how 11ty worked and moving the partials, etc to the 11ty template structure.
+In addition, I had to setup a github workflow to publish this website automatically when I push changes to the remote repo.

 ### <a name='kmp_text_to_speech'></a>KMP Text to Speech App (2025)